kedacore/keda-docs/content/docs/1.5/scalers/artemis.md

 **Parameter list:**

-- `managementEndpoint`: "hostname:port" to connect to ActiveMQ Artemis management endpoint.
+- `managementEndpoint` - "hostname:port" to connect to ActiveMQ Artemis management endpoint.
-- `queueName`: the name of the queue to check for the number of messages available.
+- `queueName` - Name of the queue to check for the number of messages available.
-- `brokerName`: the name of the broker as defined in Artemis.
+- `brokerName` - Name of the broker as defined in Artemis.
-- `brokerAddress`: the address name of the broker.
+- `brokerAddress` - Address name of the broker.
-- `queueLength` How much messages are in the queue.
-Default is 10.
-Optional.
+- `queueLength` - How much messages are in the queue.
+(Default: `10`, Optional.)

 ### Authentication Parameters